michaelnaps/kman/readme.md

 \end{aligned}
 $$

-We pruposely limit the $h$ observation list from having knowledge of the states so that we can demonstrate the robustness of the KCE formulation.
+We purposely limit the $h$ observation list from having knowledge of the states so that we can demonstrate the robustness of the KCE under considerable limitations.

 ___
 ### **Caterpillar Track System:**